 Orange Infinity Acrylic Pouring - Mixed Media Art Tutorial

-Welcome to a new Orange Infinity Acrylic Pouring Mixed Media Art Tutorial.
+Welcome to a new Orange Infinity Acrylic Pouring Mixed Media Art Tutorial!
 This time, I want to create a fluid acrylic painting with a very distinct infinity symbol, and I have the perfect canvas for it; it's long, it's 16 by 40 inches.
 Not so long ago, I created my interpretation of the infinity symbol with the golden ring embedded in it, and based on multiple requests, in this acrylic pouring lesson, I'm going to go for a more traditional version of the actual infinity symbol.

 "Boundlessness" is a secret message for this infinity painting.
 And for the color palette, I'm changing things up from the previous pour painting, so I want to go for a bit more dark, dreamy color palette for the background, and the flow itself is going to be a little brighter.

 So for the base, I want to use Prussian blue.
 Absolutely love working with this color.
 The next one is a relative of Prussian blue, so this one is phthalo blue mixed with white and black.
 Also, I want to warm up my background; I don't want to go for just pure dark blues, so the next one is red-violet.
-Also, I want to create some cell reactions in this acrylic pour painting, so I keep adding more colors.
-The next color is a mix of phthalo blue and cobalt blue.
-I also want to add just a dash of lighter violet.
-Let's see how such an abstract art idea turns out.
-And without further ado, let's get started.

-This fluid Infinity painting is all done and finished.
+This fluid Infinity painting is now complete.
 I smoothed out some of the infinity symbol parts a lot when I was touching up the dry acrylic painting.
-And now, when I corrected the shape and extended some of the lines, this abstract painting definitely has a lot more of a 3D look where the flow really goes around.
-And because there is a contrast in the saturation, size, and value, you can really see that one part is closer and another one is further because it's darker and it's smaller.
-I really love the 3D look of this abstract acrylic flow painting.
+And now, after I corrected the shape and extended some of the lines, this abstract painting has a significantly more 3D look, with the flow moving around.

 I hope you enjoyed this acrylic painting idea, and I look forward to hearing from you!
 Happy creating!